pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-Beyond Dubai’s glittering skyline and futuristic glamour lies a side of the city few truly know, raw, untouched, and deeply connected to nature.
-Welcome to Al Marmoom Conservation Reserve, the largest unfenced nature reserve in the UAE.
-Spanning over 40,000 hectares of protected desert and wetlands, this sanctuary offers a rare glimpse into the region’s natural ecosystems and authentic desert heritage.
+Beyond Dubai’s glittering skyline and futuristic glamour lies a side of the city few truly know: raw, untouched, and deeply connected to nature.
+Welcome to Al Marmoom Conservation Reserve, the first unfenced nature reserve in the UAE.
+Spanning approximately 10% of Dubai’s total land area (over 40,000 hectares), this sanctuary is the largest project of its kind in the country.

 What truly sets Al Marmoom apart is its serenity, where shimmering lakes meet rolling dunes, and the only sounds are rustling winds and birdsong.
 It’s also where you’ll find the famous Al Qudra Lakes, Love Lake Dubai, scenic cycling tracks, stargazing spots, and natural wildlife habitats.
-This Al Marmoom Conservation Reserve Travel Guide covers everything you need to plan your visit, from what to see and when to go, to how to get there and the best things to do nearby.
-Whether you’re a wildlife lover, a photographer, or simply seeking a peaceful escape into Dubai’s wilderness, Al Marmoom promises an experience that reconnects you with nature in its purest form.
+This Al Marmoom Conservation Reserve Travel Guide covers everything you need to plan your visit, from what to see and when to go to how to get there and the best things to do nearby.

 About Al Marmoom Conservation Reserve, Dubai